NautilusXV/AoNoKisekiPC/README.md

 I recommend using superninja2525's PC English patch [Here](https://gbatemp.net/threads/ao-no-kiseki-ppsspp-hd-texture-pack.484790/page-8#post-7944667)

 He translated images(.itp files) and text in general of the game as well.
 But in better quality.
 I removed "some" of the textures from my pack as a result.
-Specifically the textures involving the detective notebook.
+Specifically the textures involving the detective notebook(mine were a rush job).
 His patch does void a few of my textures from appearing in game, but I'm not really bothered to experiment on why that is.